FREE | Every Friday: May 9 - September 19 | 5 PM - 6 PM

 Rachel Berggren

-Rachel Berggren is a community builder and systems thinker who helps create and strengthen networks that enhance a community's ability to work together in developing regionally sustainable and accessible ways of nourishing each other.
-Operating from a foundation in sustainable food systems, non-profit leadership, strategic planning, innovation, and organizational/community capacity building, Rachel engages at the individual, community, and systems level as a food systems and community development consultant.
-She is deeply passionate about facilitating collective processes to co-create communities and ways of being that are resilient, equitable, and rooted in the needs of the whole from the earth to the people.
+Rachel Berggren is a spiritual journeyer, community builder and systems thinker who cares deeply about re-connecting people to the possibility and impact of being in relationship with ourselves, each other, the earth and the creative spirit that flows through all of life.
+She is deeply passionate about facilitating collective processes to co-create communities and ways of being that are resilient, equitable and rooted in the needs of the whole from the earth to the people.